indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-1.md

 In this track, you will implement a login mutation fully integrated with the database.
-The ideia of [authentication](https://en.wikipedia.org/wiki/Authentication_server) is simple: the user sends a password to prove that he is who he claims, and then the server provides a token that allows him to access some data on future requests.
+There are many ways of implementing an [authentication](https://en.wikipedia.org/wiki/Authentication_server).
+The way we're doing it is: the user sends a password to prove that he is who he claims, and then the server provides a token that allows him to access some data on future requests.
+This token generally have an expiration, after which the user has to login again to get a new one.

 # Step 1 - The mutation setup
 ### Estimated time: 30 minutes